interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.overview.rst

 | `wordlists`   | A list of wordlists for searching, editing    |
 +---------------+-----------------------------------------------+

-When you start the interperter, these are all empty.
-You'll need to use commands to put data in their namespace.
+When you start the interpreter, these are all empty.
+You'll need to run commands in order to fill them with data.
 You can also create your own object names using the ``call`` command.

 Commands
 -----------

 You do things to the objects via commands.
 Each command has its own syntax, designed to be as similar to natural language as possible.
+Below is a table of common commands, an explanation of their purpose, and an example of their syntax

 +-----------------+--------------------------------------------------------------+--------------------------------------------------------------------------------------------+
 | Command         | Purpose                                                      | Syntax                                                                                     |